JaW02/term_subscription_project/README.md

 # term_subscription_project
 The prediction of a bank term subscription for target marketing.

-This is just the summary of the project, please view full report for more detail.
+!!//  This is just the summary of the project, please view the full report 'Term Deposit Prediction Report.docx' for more detail.  \\!!

 Abstract: